vshemyako/intexsoft-internship/README.md

 At present I'm trying to implement pagination reguests and handle them with RestControllers. - Done

 Logging framework is being tuned.
-Desired functionality - write log files into Tomcat's directory
+Desired functionality - write log files into Tomcat's directory. - Done

+News portal doesn't have full functional news page.
+Being developed at the moment...